ScinDBad/ScinDBad/README.md

 </p>

-I am a Data Analyst with a strong background in Electronics and experience in Technical Education.
-My focus is on exploratory analysis, statistics and Data Storytelling.
-I'm deeply commited to converting data into valuable and actionable information, especially for predicting insights.
+I am a Data Analyst with a strong background in Electronics and Technical Education.
+Focused on exploratory analysis, Data Wrangling, statistics and Storytelling.
+I'm dedicated to turning data into useful insights, particularly for predictive purposes.

 <p align="center">